cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 It is convenient for hash-to-curve and decompression to agree on a notion of sign, since this may permit simpler implementations.

-See {{bg-curves}} for a discussion of representing elements of field extensions as vectors; this representation is used in both of the sgn0 variants below.
+See {{bg-curves}} for a discussion of representing elements of extension fields in polynomial basis; this representation is used in both of the sgn0 variants below.

-Note that any valid sgn0 function for field extensions must iterate over the entire vector representation of the input element.
+Note that any valid sgn0 function for extension fields must iterate over all vector entries of the input element.
 To see why, imagine a function sgn0\* that ignores the final entry in its input vector, and consider a field element x = (0, x\_2).
 Since sgn0\* ignores x\_2, sgn0\*(x) == sgn0\*(-x), which is incorrect